What are the Benefits of a Sensory Brush For Autism or The Wilbarger Brushing Protocol?

 It can help patients who engage in unsafe or undesired behaviors or are sensory seeking.
 Brushing can help children who are slow-to-start, or overly cautious, and those that are picky eaters.
 Pediatric clients may benefit from brushing if they struggle with poor motor coordination or balance issues.

-Some of the benefits of using sensory brushing are that it improves:
+Some of the sensory brush benefits are that it improves:

 • focus